Online Session Locator

 3. Equipping Undergraduate Engineering Students for Professional Success: An Exploration of Multiple Approaches to Career Development [view paper]

-Dr. Keilin Jahnke (University of Illinois Urbana-Champaign), Yaning Cao (University of Illinois Urbana-Champaign), Joe Bradley (University of Illinois at Urbana - Champaign), and Viktoria Loidl (University of Illinois Urbana-Champaign)
+Dr. Keilin Jahnke (University of Illinois Urbana-Champaign), Yaning Cao (University of Illinois at Urbana - Champaign), Joe Bradley (University of Illinois at Urbana - Champaign), and Viktoria Loidl (University of Illinois Urbana-Champaign)

 4. Trust me, I’m an Engineer: Exploring engineering Identity and concepts of expert versus novice in the aerospace engineering industry [view paper]